statamic-rad-pack/runway/README.md

 For each of the resources, there's various configuration options available:

 #### `name`

 This will be the name displayed throughout the Control Panel for this resource.
 We recommend you use a plural for this.

 #### `blueprint`
-This is where you can define the fields & sections for your model's blueprint.
-You can use any available fieldtypes with any of their configuration options.
-You can optionally add validation rules if you'd like and they'll be used when saving or updating the record.

-Make sure that you create a field for each of the required columns in your database or else you'll run into issues when saving.
-The handle for the field should match up with the column name in the database.

-An example of a field configuration looks like this:
+The `blueprint` option allows you to define the fields you'd like Runway to make available (and augment) in your Listing views, Publish Forms and via the front-end routing feature.
+An example config may look similar to this:

 ```php
 'blueprint' => [